 Chariot uses a Ford Transit Wagon like a bus.
 It’s mass transit for company employees or it can charter you to some far-off destination, maybe a group wine trip you and your friends have been putting off.

 Also, pedaling all-electric vehicles were Proterra, which offers electric buses.
-Having a non-fossil fuel mass transit system would surely make us one of the most sustainable cities in the country (a green trait we’d love to rub in other cities faces).
+Having a non-fossil fuel mass transit system would surely make us one of the most sustainable cities in the country (a green trait we’d love to rub in other city’s faces).
 Pittsburgh Port Authority actually purchased one of these ‘lectric Proterra buses, but other cities bought more than one :(.
 Oh, it also should be noted that Proterra is an American based company… U.S.A., U.S.A., U.S.A.!

 Hyperloop from Chicago to Columbus to Pittsburgh?

 Mid-Ohio Regional Planning Commission (MORPC) had a table at the event.
 Why was an Ohio-based group at a Pittsburgh event?
 The MORPC are the ones who put together the hyperloop proposal that goes from Chicago to Columbus to Pittsburgh.
-A hyperloop is literally magic, using magnetic levitation to float a pod above a track which zips along at super fast speeds.
+A hyperloop is literally magic, using magnetic levitation to float a pod above a track which zips along at super-fast speeds.
 An image behind the MORPC table indicated that it would take 20+ minutes to get to Columbus with the hyperloop system.
-We need this now; their’s a freaking shuffleboard club opening in Chicago that we need to check out!
+We need this now; there’s a freaking shuffleboard club opening in Chicago that we need to check out!